EzeOkK/Amino-scripts/README.md

 os.system("pip install amino.fix") #Delete this part after running the code once.
 ````

-If you have everything installed correctly, try this:
+If there is an error even though you do this, do this:

 **Terminal:**
 ````py